 Partly offsetting the downward pressure on inflation from discount factor shocks is the upward pressure coming from the unwinding of negative labor supply shocks.
 Labor supply shocks that push down aggregate hours also serve to put upward pressure on the real wage and hence marginal cost.
 The effect is persistent -- as the labor supply shocks unwind over the forecast horizon they exert a waning upward push to inflation.
-On balance the effect of these opposing forces is to keep inflation slightly below 2 percent through the forecast horizon.
+On balance the effect of these opposing forces is to keep inflation at 2.2 percent or below through 2018.

-The federal funds rate is projected to rise fairly quickly once the constraint from market expectations is removed in 2015Q4.
+The federal funds rate is projected to rise fairly quickly over the forecast horizon.
 The model attributes the low level of the funds rate to a combination of monetary policy, discount factor and MEI shock dynamics.
-After 2015Q3, the positive contribution from labor supply shocks is more than offset by discount factor shock dynamics, keeping the funds rate below its steady state level through 2017.
+Looking ahead, the positive contribution from labor supply shocks is more than offset by discount factor shock dynamics, but as these shocks wane the funds rate returns to its steady state level by the end of 2018.